eigona/E-Portfolio/README.md

 **`Bioinformatics Student (Universiti Teknologi Malaysia)`**

 `Summary`: As a student with a degree in computer science, I am passionate about using technology to solve complex problems and make a positive impact on the world.
-With experience in software development and data analysis, I have developed a strong foundation in programming languages such as Java, Python, and C++.I am committed to delivering high-quality work and exceeding expectations for my future career.
+With experience in software development and data analysis, I have developed a strong foundation in programming languages such as Java, Python, and C++.

+I am committed to delivering high-quality work and exceeding expectations for my future career.
 ALso, I am eager to expand my connections with other technology professionals and explore new opportunities for growth and development of my soft skills.

-### Proficient Language
+### Proficient Languages